2025 Kangaroo tour of England: Ticketing

 The Rugby Football League gave a two day priority window for anyone who had bought tickets to an England game with in the previous ten years as a way of rewarding loyal supporters.
 A two-week presale then followed for people who had registered interest in purchasing tickets before remaining tickets were put on general sale.
-30,000 people had signed up for the presale in the first 24 hours, this had rose to 50,000 by the start of presale.
+30,000 people had signed up for the presale in the first 24 hours, this had risen to 50,000 by the start of presale.

 Tickets were priced between £30 and £60 depending on category, with an additional £80 category at Wembley.

 60,000 were bought within the first 24 hours of presale.
 All seated tickets for Headingley, in addition to South and East stand terraces, had sold out in less than 80 minutes, leaving only the western standing terrace tickets available.
 All category one seats at Everton had also sold out within the first day.
 By day two of presale, Headingley had sold out completely with over 75,000 tickets sold in total.
 Everton sold out within hours of general sale, with an estimated fewer than 1,500 tickets available after presale.
 In May, Rugby League Commercial revealed tickets for Wembley had surpassed 30,000, with the 40,000 mark being reach in September.
 Addition tickets were released for the Bramley-Moore Dock Stadium following Everton successfully passing the test events required for a new stadium and a final capacity being made official for the stadium.
 These tickets went to supporters on a waiting list who missed out on tickets during the original sale.
 Total ticket sales were at 110,000 at this point.
 Wembley ticket sales reached the 50,000 mark in the week before the match.